Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

 • Defend their decision to leave academia

-• Explain why their background remains relevant
+• Explain why their background is still relevant

-• Prove they're not overqualified for the position
+• Prove they’re not overqualified

 What Makes a Cover Letter Effective for PhD Career Transitions

-• How your transferable skills from academia translate seamlessly to this context
+• How your transferable skills translate

-• What types of problems you're genuinely excited to solve moving forward in this new role
+• What problems you’re excited to solve

 Mastering Your Elevator Pitch: The Essential Tool for Academic Career Transitions